StackStorm/st2-docker/README.md

 ## Adding a simple action

-We will add a simple action that runs a local shell command:
+We will add a simple action that runs a local shell command.
+Run the following from your docker host.

 ```
 mkdir -p packs.dev/examples/actions
 cp -R examples/actions/actions.hello.yaml packs.dev/examples/actions
 ```

-Use `docker exec` to get a bash shell in the `stackstorm` container:
+Get a bash shell in the `stackstorm` container:

   ```
   docker exec -it stackstorm /bin/bash
   ```

-`st2ctl reload` loads the new action into StackStorm.
+Load the new action into StackStorm.
 Whenever you change the yaml file, you need to run `st2ctl reload`.
 Within the container, run the following:

   ```
-  root@aff39eda0bdd:/# st2ctl reload
+  root@aff39eda0bdd:/# st2ctl reload --register-all

   ... output trimmed ...